 You can build advanced reporting and tools by leveraging DataHawk as a data source.
 Destinations can be a great way to unlock very advanced use cases and custom dashboarding tailored to your organization's needs.
 If you're unable to do it on a DIY approach, our team can help either for free or with a small implementation fee.

 Alerts are notifications you can manually set up to automate the detection of daily changes in specific data points.

 Set up alerts to stay notified about potential performance issues, allowing you to protect your brand and market share.
 Alerts are also a great way to keep a tab on what your competitors are doing and which could negatively impact your performance.

 Members are other users you can invite to your workspace.
 You can similarly be invited to other workspaces.

 The most successful organizations have a minimum of 2 or 3 members using DataHawk.
 Invite your colleagues to the platform so you can better collaborate and work as a team, breaking silos and accelerating time-to-insights.

-Workspaces are dedicated work environments comprised of one or multiple members, and specific sources, projects, tags, destinations, and so forth.
+Workspaces are dedicated work environments comprised of one or multiple members, and specific sources, tags, destinations, and so forth.
 Instead of creating multiple accounts with various email addresses, you can create multiple workspaces with the same login and seamlessly switch from one workspace to another.